 “I’ve never come up against a situation like this before.
 Winning implies taking dangerous risks, that’s why I’m really pleased with my second place.
 OK, I missed scoring an extra three points but Niki’s win is going to bring his old motivation back.”

-While Prost would have loved the extra points, it’s hard to argue with Lauda’s logic that his team-mate doesn’t need anybody’s help on current form, even though Prost extended his championship lead only from one to three points.
+While Prost would have loved the extra points, it’s hard to argue with Lauda’s logic that his team-mate doesn’t need anybody’s help on current form.

 Despite modifications to the airbox of the Ferrari 156/85, Alboreto and team-mate Stefan Johansson struggled again at Zandvoort and qualified down in 16th and 17th.
 Struggles for traction and lairy behaviour over the bumps made the car difficult to drive and neither driver was confident.
 In the circumstances.
 Alboreto did well to come home fourth.